 2. The Cullinan — Up to $2 billion

 The Cullinan is the largest rough diamond ever found, weighing an incredible 3,106.75ct .
 Discovered in Cullinan, South Africa in 1905, it was then gifted to King Edward VII.
 The rough diamond was cut into 9 main stones, the largest of which is the 530.2ct Cullinan I.

 The Koh-I-Noor is a 105.6ct, oval shaped diamond.
 Steeped in mystery and legend, the stone is believed to have been mined in India in the 1300s.
 The controversy behind the stone lies in claims that Britain stole the stone from India and that it rightfully belongs to India.
 Rightly or wrongly, Britain acquired the stone in 1850 and in 1852, Prince Albert had it cut from 186ct to 105.6ct to increase its brilliance and sparkle.
 The colorless oval-cut diamond is also known as Mountain of Light and the Diamond of Babur.

 WHERE CAN I SELL MY DIAMOND?

-There are many ways to sell a diamond, each with their own pros and cons.
-Below we list some of the most popular way to sell a diamond:
+There are many ways for selling a diamond, each with their own pros and cons.
+Below we list some of the most popular ways to sell a diamond: